Skip to main content

 • Branch Comparison: Compare revenue across different branches by grouping invoices by Branch and pivoting by month.
 This scenario is ideal for businesses with multiple locations, enabling them to see which branches are outperforming others and why.

-• Client-Specific Revenue Reports: Generate client-specific reports by grouping invoices by Client and pivoting by the due date.
-This is helpful for understanding client payment behaviors, outstanding balances, and overall contribution to your revenue.
+• Client-Specific Revenue Reports: Group invoices by Client to understand client payment behaviors, outstanding balances, and overall contribution to your revenue.

 As always, if you have any questions or need further assistance, don't hesitate to reach out to our support team.